 In this study, we have not included the names of the journals.
 We can attribute this reason partially to the fact that predatory publishers often strategically name their publication similar to reputable titles in an attempt to confuse and trick researchers.
-This practice is so commonplace that Beall specifically identified "Hijacked Journals," which identified predatory/fake journals meant to look and sound like the titles of legitimate ones 15.
-The problem is much more prevalent than the journals discussed here.
-Ultimately the question remains, how should academics proceed?
+This practice is so commonplace that Beall specifically identified "hijacked journals," which identified predatory/fake journals meant to look and sound like the titles of legitimate ones.13 The problem is much more prevalent than the journals discussed here.
+Ultimately, the question remains, how should academics proceed?

-By no means do we claim that open source journals who solicit submissions are predatory however, in our experience, it should justifiably elicit a cautious progression when considering scholarship publication.
-Fortunately, the landscape is not completely bare as there are some groups whose goal is to identify publishers who may be predatory in nature.
-One such person is librarian Jeffrey Beall who created a widely used black list consisted of journals that in his opinion exploited researchers and failed to meet standards of scholars publishing titled Scholarly Open Access.
-Beall regularly receives e-mails from researchers unhappy about their experiences with some open-access journals whether it was because of concerns of their peer review process, hidden feeds after acceptance of paper publication, or concerns of the legitimacy of the paper altogether.
-Unfortunately for reasons currently unknown, Beall has since removed his list in January 2017.
-Thankfully, Dr. Henry Woo has developed an resource dedicated to the field of Urology titled the Urology Green List.
-As opposed to identifying predatory publishers, the Urology Green List focus remains on identifying credible journals, both subscription and open access, where it is considered safe for the urological community to send their research for publication.
+By no means do we claim that open-source journals that solicit submissions are predatory; however, in our experience, it should justifiably elicit a cautious progression when considering publication.
+Fortunately, the landscape is not completely bare, as there are some groups whose goal is to identify publishers who may be predatory in nature.
+One such person is librarian Jeffrey Beall, who created a widely used black list consisting of journals that, in his opinion, exploited researchers and failed to meet the standards of scholarly publishing.
+Beall regularly receives emails from researchers unhappy about their experiences with some open-access journals, whether due to concerns with the peer-review process, hidden feeds after acceptance of paper publication, or concerns of the legitimacy of the paper altogether.
+Unfortunately, for reasons currently unknown, Beall removed his list in January 2017.
+Thankfully, Dr. Henry Woo has developed a resource dedicated to the field of urology entitled, "The Urology Green List."
+As opposed to identifying predatory publishers, "The Urology Green List" focuses on identifying credible journals, both subscription and open-access, where it is considered safe for the urological community to send their research for publication.